Erosion & Sedimentation

 These data have been used extensively to address reservoir sedimentation, environmental impact assessment, sediment-associated contaminant transport, and other concerns.

 Sediment data and information are available from a variety of sources.
-A large amount of data is contained in a national computer data base operated by Environment Canada.
+A large amount of data is contained in a national computer data base operated by Environment and Climate Change Canada.
 The data base contains historical and current data for about 750 stations throughout the country, about 300 of which are currently monitored.

 The types of data that are stored in the national computer data base are as follows: